koreachain/koreachain.github.io/docs/nft-chain/revenue-and-tokenomics.md

 ### Tokenomics

-**$NFT Tokenomics: Built for Sustainable Growth.**
+**$NFT Tokenomics: Built for Sustainable Growth.** Our token distribution is meticulously designed to foster long-term growth, reward our community, and ensure the resilience of the NFT-Chain ecosystem.

-Our token distribution is meticulously designed to foster long-term growth, reward our community, and ensure the resilience of the NFT-Chain ecosystem.
+**Supply:** 3,000,000,000 $NFT
 - **Team & Founders: 16%**
     - **Our Shared Future.** To our fully committed core contributors, aligned with the community's long-term success for years to come.
 We're here to build.
     - **Distribution:** 20% on TGE, linear vesting over 1 year.